ZIMMY66/springboot__LEARNING/README.md

 ### Outcome

 ✔ Understood the architecture of a professional Spring Boot application and the role of each layer.
+---

+## ✅ Day 8

+### Topics Covered

+- Java Packages
+- Professional Project Structure
+- Controller Package
+- Model Package
+- Service Package
+- `@Service` Annotation
+- Introduction to Spring Beans

+### Practical Work

+- Refactored the project into a professional package structure.
+- Created separate packages:
+  - `controller`
+  - `model`
+  - `service`
+- Moved existing classes into their respective packages.
+- Created the first `StudentService` class.
+- Learned how `@Service` marks a class as a Spring-managed Bean.

+### Concepts Learned

+- Why projects are divided into packages.
+- Responsibilities of Controller, Model, and Service.
+- How Spring scans `@Service` classes.
+- How Spring automatically creates and manages Beans.

+### Outcome

+✔ Refactored the project into a clean layered architecture and created the first Service layer following Spring Boot best practices.

+---

 # 📌 Concepts Learned